How to Get a Swiss Driving Licence for Foreigners

 Can a foreigner get a Switzerland driving license?

-Who needs to exchange their licence in Switzerland?
+Who needs to exchange their license in Switzerland?

 In Switzerland, you need a Swiss license if you reside there for more than 12 months.
 These rules apply to the following categories: